tsprlng/useful-pgp-agent/tools/README.md

-When using a shell like [bash](https://www.gnu.org/software/bash/manual/html_node/Redirections.html#Here-Strings) , you can pass user and/or admin PINs via file-descriptors:
+When using a shell like [bash](https://www.gnu.org/software/bash/manual/html_node/Redirections.html#Here-Strings) , you can pass user and/or admin PINs via file-descriptors (instead of from a file on disk):

 ```
 $ opgpcard sign --detached -c ABCD:01234567 -p /dev/fd/3 -s <cert-file> 3<<<123456